secretstartups/handbook/product/ux/ux-research/analyzing-research-data/index.html.md

 ---
 layout: handbook-page-toc
 title: "Analyzing and synthesizing user research data"
-description: "Guidelines for how to set yourself up for successful analysis and synthesis while you're conducting research sessions and after your interviews are complete"
+description: "Guidelines for how to analzye survey verbatim"
 ---

 ## On this page